Mills Shelving | Australian Shelving and Components Provider

 4. Seal penetrations immediately

-Moisture is a constant threat in coolrooms.
+Moisture is a constant threat in cool rooms.
 Every drilled hole must be sealed with a vapour-tight compound.
 Leaving even a small gap can cause condensation, mould, and degradation of insulation.
 From our experience, rushed drilling and incomplete sealing are among the most common mistakes we see.
 Even small gaps often lead to insulation breakdown within a year, forcing operators into costly repairs.

 5. Test load before full use